RetroReversing/retroReversing/pages/nes/NESDevkitHardware.md

 ## Did Nintendo ever provide an Official Development kit for the NES?
 Many sources hint that there was no official Nintendo development kit for the NES and in fact there is very little information that has been leaked about these development kits.
 It looked like Nintendo themselves used EEPROM writers and custom made cartridges for development.

 However in the NintendoAge article from issue 2 [^8] it mentioned that in 1987 BEAM software knew they couldn't get an official development kit from Nintendo and so made their own.
 When Nintendo found out about their custom development kit they wanted the sale of it stopped.
-Why did they want the custom development kits to case production if they didn't have officially supported ones?
+Why did they want the custom development kits to cease production if they didn't have officially supported ones?

 Did they really rely on every single creating their own hardware based development kit?

-Also in GamesTM issue 22 it is mentioned that Zippo software's partnership with Rare meant they were one of the first to receive a NES development kit outside of Japan and thus producing `Solar Jetman` in 1989.
-However it was mentioned elsewhere that rare reverse engineered the Famicom, so was it even an official devkit?

-## Was their official software such as assemblers?
+## Official NES development software such as assemblers?
 Some sources such as [^3] suggest that there was an official Nintendo assembler for the NES but very little information online confirms this.

+---
 # References
 [^1]: [NES Mission control dev kit](https://www.assembler-games.com/threads/nes-mission-control-dev-kit.41738/)
 [^2]: [NES Mission Control Development System](http://devkits.handheldmuseum.com/NES_MissionControl.htm)